 Mentoring Undergraduate Research during a Pandemic

-In response to shifts to online learning due to COVID-19 in spring 2020 and in anticipation of alternate models for higher education in fall 2020 and beyond, we have curated publications and online resources that can help inform programmatic and facuty/staff decisions about facilitating mentored undergraduate research during a pandemic.
+In response to shifts to online learning due to COVID-19 in spring 2020 and in anticipation of alternate models for higher education in fall 2020 and beyond, we have curated publications and online resources that can help inform programmatic and faculty/staff decisions about facilitating mentored undergraduate research online or in a hybrid/flex model.

 Regardless of the medium for mentoring and for engaging in undergraduate research, existing scholarship offers salient practices of mentors to develop a high-quality mentoring pedagogy and good practices in high-impact undergraduate research.
 These concrete strategies offer a stable foundation as undergraduate researchers and their mentors adapt to online or hybrid/flex models.